just-the-docs/just-the-docs/docs/sim-rules.md

 1. Standard damage enabled projectiles (Bullets) must die on collision with solid surfaces.
 2. Projectile Rotations should be locked through `llSetStatus(STATUS_ROTATE_X|STATUS_ROTATE_Y|STATUS_ROTATE_Z,0);` on any non arcing munition, excluding seekers.
     Munitions that arc through the air, ie grenades, mortars, etc, should have X and Z locked regardless.
 This is to prevent projectiles from wildly ricocheting.
 3. Explosive projectiles should be no smaller than 0.06 meters, height and widthwise, non-phantom, and should be able to be countered by all interception systems.
 The counter to interception systems is Chaff, not making your explosive projectiles the same size as regular bullets.
 Low yield explosive bullets are the only exception to this rule.
+(Example, 3m bolter explosions, 1m kill and partial damage to the 3m mark)
 4. Projectile Density should be set to 1000 or lower, to prevent bullets from bouncing physical vehicles.
 5. Munitions must be fired along a interceptable trajectory.
 Under no circumstances can something warp from position A to position B with something between it.
 6. Seeking Munitions must adhere to the following: